linfeng-du/LLM4BBO/README.md

 ## Environment Setup

-Create a virtual environment and install the package.
+Create a virtual environment, then install the package and its dependencies.

 ```bash
 virtualenv --no-download llm4bbo